VictorMuv/python-traceback/README.md

 Traceback (most recent call last):
   File "", line 2, in
   File "", line 1, in greet
-NameError: name 'someon' is not defined
+NameError: name 'someone' is not defined
 ```